nwlambert/Lecture-notes-on-light-harvesting/README.md

 # Lecture-notes-on-light-harvesting
-An update on summer school lectures notes, prepared for an invited lecture at the University of Tokyo.
+An update on summer school lectures notes published hee https://github.com/nwlambert/lectures, prepared for an invited lecture at the University of Tokyo.

 This update focuses more on photosynthetic light-harvesting, and generalizes the derivation of the standard master equation.